SpikingNeRF: Making Bio-inspired Neural Networks See through the Real World: Experiments

 \section{Experiments}

-In this section, we demonstrate the effectiveness of our proposed SpikingNeRF.
-We first build the codes on the voxel-grid based DVGO framework\cite{sun2022direct}\footnote{\url{https://github.com/sunset1995/DirectVoxGO}}.
-Secondly, we compare the proposed SpikingNeRF with the original DVGO method along with other NeRF-based works in both rendering quality and energy cost.
-Then, we conduct ablation studies to evaluate different aspects of our proposed methods.
-Finally, we extend SpikingNeRF to other 3D tasks, including unbounded inward-facing and forward-facing datasets, and to the TensoRF framework\cite{chen2022tensorf}\footnote{\url{https://apchenstu.github.io/TensoRF}}.
-The extension results on other 3D tasks are deferred to the appendix.
+In this section, we demonstrate the effectiveness of our proposed SpikingNeRF. \textbf{A)} We first build SpikingNeRF on the voxel-grid based DVGO framework \cite{sun2022direct}, and compare the proposed TRA encoding with the naive data encodings. \textbf{B)} We extend SpikingNeRF to the TensoRF framework \cite{chen2022tensorf} to show the flexibility of our method, and compare SpikingNeRF with the original DVGO and TensoRF along with other NeRF-based works in both rendering quality and energy cost. \textbf{C)} We evaluate SpikingNeRF on the \emph{neuromorphic accelerator SpikeSim} \cite{10122627} and SATA \cite{yin2022sata} and GPU to compare the hardware friendliness of the proposed TCP over TP, meanwhile showcase the energy advantage on neuromorphic accelerators over ANNs. \textbf{D)} we further discuss the alignment direction issue and extensively compare the merits of our edge-friendly spiking approach with the classic quantization method.
+Note that, for text saving, we defer the results of unbounded inward-facing and forward-facing datasets and all visualizations to the appendix, and the results of SATA evaluation is also deferred along with the detailed hardware descriptions.
 For clarity, we term the DVGO-based SpikingNeRF as \textbf{SpikingNeRF-D} and the TensoRF-based as \textbf{SpikingNeRF-T}.
+If not stated otherwise, TCP is utilized by default.